Patient Service Representatives

 These programs typically take 1-2 years to complete.
-Courses may cover advanced anatomy, medical terminology, medical records, health insurance compliance and basic office organization.
-Some programs include a practicum for students to get hands-on training with local clinics; this allows a student to practice new skills, gain familiarity with medical office layouts and make contacts for future employment.
+Courses may cover advanced anatomy, medical terminology, medical records, health insurance compliance, and basic office organization.
+Some programs include a practicum for students to get hands-on training with local clinics.
+This allows a student to practice new skills, gain familiarity with medical office layouts and make contacts for future employment.

-- Ensure your certificate or degree comes from an accredited academic program.
 When choosing a postsecondary institution, it's advisable to look for one that has a program accredited by the Accrediting Bureau of Health Education Schools or the Commission on Accreditation of Allied Health Education Programs.
 This is important, because most certification agencies only accept candidates who possess a certificate or degree from an accredited academic program.

 Step 2: Get Certified

-Though not required in all facilities, graduates of an accredited medical assisting program (including practicum) might also consider pursuing the Certified Medical Assistant (CMA) certification through the American Association of Medical Assistants (AAMA).
+Though not required in all facilities, graduates of an accredited medical assisting program, including practicum, might also consider pursuing the Certified Medical Assistant (CMA) certification through the American Association of Medical Assistants (AAMA).
 After a certification exam, CMAs must take continuing education courses in medical office administration and clerical skills to maintain their certification.

 Step 3: Advance by Specializing